AlainLich/COVID-Data/README.md

 # Simple Python analysis tools for COVID-19 / SARS-cov-19 data

- These scripts are intended to facilitate synchronizing with several data sources, including:
+ These scripts are intended to help analyze data from several sources, including:
-  - data appearing on www.data.gouv.fr (French government Open Data)
+  - <A HREF="http://www.data.gouv.fr">http://www.data.gouv.fr</A> (French government Open Data)
   - data appearing on EU Open Data Portal (EU ODP)  <A HREF="https://data.europa.eu/">https://data.europa.eu/</A>
+  - now obsolete data from USA at  https://covidtracking.com

+ This contains:
+  - a small library for pulling and updating data, managing a cache of the most recent data,
- Are also included some exploitation tools using python's ̀panda`, `matplotlib` and `seaborn` packages.
+  - some exploitation tools using python's ̀`pandas`, `matplotlib` and `seaborn` packages,

- Some comments about data found by our automated process and not exploited (yet ?) are in [README-Data.md](./README-Data.md); we have added some results concerning vaccinations in France in [README-Vaccine.md](./README-Vaccine.md)
+  - additional tools based on <A HREF="https://scikit-learn.org/stable/">Scikit Learn</A>
+  - jupyter notebook(s),

  Jupyter notebooks included work with COVID-19 / SARS-cov-19
  data provided by :